 Fidesz National Assembly representative József Ángyán withdrew from the party’s parliamentary caucus to sit with legislative independents following the adoption of the Land Law, which he charged would preserve the hold of major capital interests and party-affiliated “maffias” over agricultural property in Hungary to the exclusion of local farmers (see Cracks in the Monolith)

-The National Assembly subsequently fined 40 Jobbik representatives and three Politics Can Be Different representatives for their participation in the protest against the new Land Law (see The National Assembly: Fines Imposed on National Assembly Representatives for Offensive Speech and Expression).
+The National Assembly subsequently fined 40 Jobbik representatives and three Politics Can Be Different representatives for their participation in the protest against the new Land Law.

 The European Union Objections to the Land Law